-When your vehicle is new, it should be serviced by a Ford dealer any long journey ☐ Check the engine oil level, and top-up if necessary (Section 3) Check the brake fluid level, and top-up if necessary (Section 3).
-If repeated topping-up is required, check the system for leaks or damage at the earliest possible opportunity (Sections 12 and 22) Check the windscreen/tailgate washer fluid level, and top-up if necessary (Section 3) ☐ Check the tyre pressures, including the spare (SSSSS)☐ Check the tyres for excessive tread wear, or damage Check the tyre pressures, including the spare (Section 4) ☐ Check the operation of all (exterior and interior) lights and the horn, wipers and windscreen/tailgate washer system (Sections 6 and 8).
-Renew any blown bulbs (Chapter 12), and clean the lenses of all exterior lights ☐ Check the coolant level, and top-up if necessary (Sec-Check the battery electrolyte level, where applicable (Section 3) Check the power steering fluid level, and top-up if necessary (Section 5) Check all reservoirs, hoses and pipes for leakage (Section 12) ☐ Check the operation of the air conditioning system (Section 14) ☐ Check the operation of the handbrake (Section 26 and Section 33 for adjustment) ☐ Check the aim of the windscreen/tailgate/headlight washer jets, correcting them if required (Section 6) ☐ Check the condition of the wiper blades, renewing them if worn or no longer effective - note that the manufacturer recommends renewing the blades as a safety precaution, irrespective of their apparent condition, at least once a year (Section 6) Check the automatic transmission fluid level with the engine still hot (Section 7)
+When your vehicle is new, it should be serviced by a Ford dealer

+VV eekly, when refuelling, or before an ny long journey Check the engine oil level, and top-up if necessary (Section 3) Check the brake fluid level, and top-up if necessary (Section 3).
+If repeated topping-up is required, check the system for leaks or damage at the earliest possible opportunity (Sections 12 and 22) Check the windscreen/tailgate washer fluid level, and top-up if necessary (Section 3) Check the tyre pressures, including the spare (Section 4) Check the tyres for excessive tread wear, or damage (Section 4) (Section 4) Check the operation of all (exterior and interior) lights and the horn, wipers and windscreen/tailgate washer system (Sections 6 and 8).
+Renew any blown bulbs (Chapter 12), and clean the lenses of all exterior lights Check the coolant level, and top-up if necessary (Sec- tion 3) Check the battery electrolyte level, where applicable (Section 3) Check the power steering fluid level, and top-up if necessary (Section 5) Check all reservoirs, hoses and pipes for leakage (Section 12) Check the operation of the air conditioning system (Section 14) Check the operation of the handbrake (Section 26 and Section 33 for adjustment) Check the aim of the windscreen/tailgate/headlight washer jets, correcting them if required (Section 6) Check the condition of the wiper blades, renewing them if worn or no longer effective - note that the manufacturer recommends renewing the blades as a safety precaution, irrespective of their apparent condition, at least once a year (Section 6) Check the automatic transmission fluid level with the engine still hot (Section 7)